kanishkmnit/imageEcom/README.md

 cd imageEcom

 2. Install Dependencies
-Install all the required npm packages for the project.
+Install all the required npm packages.

 npm install

 3. Environment Variables
-Create a file named .env.local in the root of your project and add the following environment variables.
+Create a file named .env.local in the root of your project and add the following variables.
 Replace the placeholder values with your own credentials.

 # MongoDB Configuration (from MongoDB Atlas)
 MONGODB_URI=mongodb+srv://<db_username>:<db_password>@<cluster_name>.mongodb.net/<db_name>?retryWrites=true&w=majority